DanielOnGitHub1/Communicating-Data-Findings/readme.md

 ## Key Insights for Presentation

-The presentation was assembled with the goal of providing an easy-to-read and intuitive visualization of the findings.
+The presentation template was assembled with the goal of providing an easy-to-read and intuitive visualization of the findings.
 The graphs were chosen taking into consideration their fit to the purpose, with the violin plot possibly representing a more complex view, but which fulfill the necessity of representing the parameter mean in a correct form.
-Overall, the slides were created to represent two main exploration lines, the trip routes and the users profiles, but also demonstrate regional and accessability findings.
+Overall, the slide template was created to represent two main exploration lines, the trip routes and the users profiles, but also demonstrate regional and accessability findings.